-At a sideline meeting this weekend, the Malaysian Prime Minister Mahathir Bin Mohamad was in no doubt that the ASEAN bloc was now being targeted by the US administration with a hostile trade policy designed to ‘bully’ individual countries into granting better access for US exporters.
-He warned that ASEAN unity was the only answer even if it meant closer economic ties with China.
+At a sideline meeting this weekend, the Malaysian Prime Minister Mahathir Bin Mohamad was in no doubt that the ASEAN bloc was now being targeted by the US administration with a hostile trade policy designed to ‘bully’ individual countries into negotiating better access for US exporters and trade.
+He warned that ASEAN unity was the only answer even if it meant closer Chinese ties.

 Intense efforts are being made behind the scenes to negotiate some announcement at the ASEAN Summit on Monday to demonstrate that the RCEP, the biggest free trade agreement in the world is about to become a reality.
 The Indian prime minister is reported to be coming under intense pressure to sign his country up to the pact.